ansible-community/community-website/CONTRIBUTING.md

-This is still a work in prgress, and needs to be ratified
+This is still a work in progress, and needs to be ratified.

 ## Principles

-This repo adheres to the following principles:
+This repository adheres to the following principles:

 - Open: Contribution is always welcome.
 - Respectful: See the [Code of Conduct](CODE_OF_CONDUCT.md).
 - Transparent and accessible: Work and collaboration should be done in public.
-  See Governance, below.
+  See [Governance](#governance) section for details.
 - Merit: Ideas and contributions are accepted according to their merit and alignment with the project objectives principles.